The Assassination Of The Emperor Commodus (The Play)

 COMMODUS.

-Let us speak about the matter of my greatness.
+Let us rather speak of my greatness.

 CASSIUS DIO.